Localization and Specialization for Hamiltonian Torus Actions: Introduction

+Consider the standard Hamiltonian $S^1$ action on $S^2$ by rotation with a weight $ax$.
+The isolated fixed points are south and north poles which we will denote by $p_1$ and $p_2$ respectively.
+The Goldin-Tolman class associated to $p_1$ is $1$.
+Theorem \ref{main} says that $f=(f_1,f_2)$ represents an quivariant cohomology class if and only if

+The above condition is exactly the same as the condition (1) in \cite{GH}.
+Using the solution for this special case, together with the Chang-Skjelbred Lemma, Goldin and Holm recover the GKM Theorem in Section 1 and 2 of \cite{GH}. \end{remark}

-This observation, together with the Chang-Skjelbred Lemma, recovers the GKM theorem. \end{example} Theorem \ref{main} is useful only if we know the restrictions to the fixed points of a set of generating classes (whose existence is guaranteed by Theorem \ref{kirwanclasses}).
-It is not surprising that there is a translation from the values of generating classes at fixed points to relations defining $H_T^*(M) \subset H_T^*(M^T)$.
-Our translation provides a particularly combinatorial description that is easy to apply in examples.
-Although we cannot compute these classes in general, there are algorithms that work for a wide class of spaces, for example GKM spaces, including symplectic toric manifolds and flag manifolds (see[T]).
-For the sake of completeness we will describe an algorithm for obtaining Kirwan classes for symplectic toric manifolds in Section \ref{toric}.
-The choice of $a_p$ assigned to fixed point $p$ may be not unique, even for toric varieties.
-Choosing a generic subcircle of $T$, we get moment map for this circle action that is a Morse function and therefore we can talk about flow up from the fixed point $p$.
-If for every fixed point $p'$ in the flow up at $p$ the index of $p'$ is strictly greater then the index of $p$, then the choice of $a_p$ is unique (see [GZ]).
-We then say that the moment map is index increasing.\\
+Theorem \ref{main} is useful only if we know some basis of generating classes (whose existence is guaranteed by Theorem \ref{kirwanclasses}) and its image under $\iota^*$.
+Although we cannot compute these classes in general, there are algorithms that work for a wide class of spaces, for example GKM spaces, which include symplectic toric manifolds and flag manifolds (see \cite{T}).
+For the sake of completeness we will describe an algorithm for obtaining Kirwan classes for symplectic toric manifolds in Appendix \ref{generatorsfortoric}.
+The choice of $a_p$ assigned to fixed point $p$ may be not unique, even for symplectic toric manifolds.
+In the case when moment map is so called ``index increasing'' and the manifold is a GKM manifold, uniqueness was proved by Goldin and Tolman in \cite{GT}.

+\begin{remark} {\bf Specialization.} A particularly interesting application of our theorem is when we want to restrict the action of $T$ to an action of a subtorus $S\hookrightarrow T$ such that $M^S=M^T$, and compute $\iota^*(H^*_S(M))\subseteq H^*_S(M^S)=H^*_S(M^T)$.
+We call this process \textbf{specialization} of the $T$ action to the action of a subtorus $S$.
+GKM relations are sufficient to describe the image of $ H^*_T(M)$ in $H^*_T(M^T)$, but their ``projections'' are not sufficient to describe the image of $ H^*_S(M)$ in $H^*_S(M^T)$.
+However having generating classes for the $T$ action we can easily compute generating classes for the $S$ action using the projection $\lie{t}^* \rightarrow \lie{s}^*$ (see Appendix \ref{generatorsfortoric} and explicit calculations in Section \ref{examples}, Examples).
+Then the application of Theorem \ref{main} gives precise relations that cut out the image $\iota^*(H^*_S(M))\subseteq H^*_S(M^S)$.